hanspogi123/chichiwebsite/README.md

 ## Files
 - `index.html` - Main website file
-- `ytdl.canehill.info - Laufey - From The Start (Official Music Video) (320 KBps).mp3` - Background music file
+- `background-music.mp3` - Background music file

 ## Hosting
 This website is designed to be hosted on GitHub Pages for easy access and sharing.